 The typical speed region at landing for a large airliner is usually 120kts/140mph to 155kts/180mph.

 Since we are talking about speeds in flight it would be appropriate to at least mention the speed of aircraft on the ground.
 Aircraft inside the apron usually taxi with 10 mph maximum.
-Outside of the apron this speed is increased to maximum 30 mph.
+Outside of the apron, this speed is increased to a maximum 30 mph.

 Light Aircraft Speeds:

-Although the skies are dominated by the ‘Heavy Iron’, there are a tonne of light aircraft flying around and they too have certain speeds the pilots have to maintain to ensure safe flight.
+Although the skies are dominated by the ‘Heavy Iron’, there is a tonne of light aircraft flying around and they too have certain speeds the pilots have to maintain to ensure a safe flight.

 Large wings produce lots of lift meaning the aircraft needs less airflow over them to get airborne.

-Powerful engines mean it can accelerate the plane to lift off speed in a much shorter distance.
+Powerful engines mean they can accelerate the plane to lift off speed in a much shorter distance.

 Typically most small aircraft lift off around 60mph.
 This gives a good buffer between the power it can produce and its stall speed.